cdsittampalam/documentation/docs/Fund Administration.md

 ### Transactions & Addresses

 When you use Fund One, you will be able to view a list of transactions with the deposit and withdrawal addresses for each transaction.
+These transactions have already happened in the past and have been approved.

 ![address](/doc-images/Addr.png)